pouc/qlik-css-menu/README.md

 Just drag and drop the extension on a page and resize it.
 You can then create a master item and display it on every sheet of the application.

+# Disclaimer

+This project is not built by Qlik and thus won't be supported by Qlik.

+This code was built as a challenge and a POC.
+It uses a lot of unsupported calls to functions and APIs that are NOT SUPPORTED and NOT DOCUMENTED.
+Use at your own risks!
+This code has not been developped, tested nor validated by anyone in Qlik's R&D. It is very likely that it will at some point stop working at all at best and break your Qlik Sense installation at worst.

+DO NOT USE IN PRODUCTION.
+DO NOT USE IN DEMO IF YOU ARE A QLIK PRESALES.

 # Categories properties

 You can create categories to regroup sheets together.
 Expand the newly created category to change its name.
 Then go to the Sheets properties to drag & drop sheets to the newly created category.